-- Accelerate and decelerate slowly.
+Don’t use your cruise control in any snowy or slippery conditions.
+Accelerate and decelerate slowly.
 If you try to accelerate too fast in the snow, you’re at a high chance of skidding.
-Also, take your time and drive slow.
-All the actions you normally do on the roads take longer.
-Give yourself more time for everything you do.
+Take your time and drive slowly.
+Everything takes longer on snow-covered roads so why the rush?